List of former and proposed municipalities of Belgrade: Formation of metropolitan area

 It took 27 years (from 1944 to 1971) to territorially shape the modern metropolitan area of the City of Belgrade.
 Even after 1971 some changes occurred, but due to the internal reorganization, the area's outer borders were intact.
 Certain ideas of the enlarging further the metropolitan area appeared in the early 1990s.
-Still, rhey were not realized (see "Further expansion" below).
+Still, they were not realized (see "Further expansion" below).
 Some of the most important changes include: